 But what does an accessible hiring strategy look like in practice?

 In May, I attended Career Fair.4all, a Greek initiative promoting equal employment.
 It’s a job fair with one clear goal: to bring inclusion to the labor market, removing the barriers that could be preventing great candidates from applying for jobs.
-The benefits of this are twofold:
+The benefits of disability inclusion in the workplace are twofold:

 - Recruiters meet candidates in-person, conduct job interviews and match talent to open roles.